ipwgml/satrain_models/README.md

 ## Overview

+The ``satrain_models`` repository consists of two primary components:
+    - The ``models`` directory provides specific implementations of machine-learning precipitation retrievals on the ``satrain`` dataset.
-This project provides a Python package `satrain_models` with utility functions and a collection of model implementations in the `models/` directory.
-Each model implementation is organized in its own folder with conda-compatible requirements.
+    - The ``satrain_models`` Python package provides shared utility functions and generic implementations of neural network models.
+The code in ``satrain_models`` is intended to be reused across model implementation in ``models`` or in external applications.

 ## Installation